• Skip to primary navigation

 It imparts a wonderfully sharp, tangy flavor to dishes like pickles, marinades, and sauces.

-However, it can also be used in a more subtle way, adding a hint of brightness without changing the overall flavor profile.
+However, it can also be used in a more subtle way, adding a hint of brightness without changing the overall flavor.

-Distilled vinegar is the go-to substitute for other types of vinegar due to its neutral flavor and ability to be easily mixed with seasonings.
+Distilled vinegar is the go-to substitute for other types of vinegar due to its neutral flavor and ability to be easily mixed with seasonings - see white distilled vinegar substitutes list when a different acidity profile is needed.

-As such, it's ideal for use in salad dressings or when canning fruits or vegetables; just remember to add sweeteners in order to balance out the sharpness of the acidity.
+As such, it's ideal for use in salad dressings or when canning fruits or vegetables; just remember to add sweeteners to balance out the sharpness of the acidity.

 5 - Wine